o3de/o3de.org/content/docs/release-notes/2305-release-notes.md

 * Material Editor and Material Canvas crash switching to Multiview at XR pipelines.
 * The organization of all of the shader and material files needs to be simplified to make it easier to find shader and material files.
 * There are several to do items as a result of these changes that need to be addressed.

-## New and Noteworthy

-* PhysX 5.1 shows a 15% increase in simulation performance compared with PhysX 4.
-* With PhysX 5.1, mobile assets now use the more optimal structure eBVH34.